Last updated: 16 July 2026

 We may be required to disclose certain of your data to administrative, judicial, police, customs, tax authorities or to the CNDP, where the law so requires or in response to a requisition, a court decision or a legally founded request, in particular in the context of combating theft (IMEI searches), fraud or money laundering.

-Such disclosures, where legally justified, do not constitute a breach of this policy and do not engage Damji's liability.
+Such disclosures, where legally justified, do not constitute a breach of this policy and do not engage Damjitech's liability.
 We limit the disclosure to the data strictly required by the request.

 Where the law permits, we may inform you of such a request; we refrain from doing so where the communication of information is prohibited or liable to compromise an investigation.